 Tour group at Chichen Itza pyramid, Mexico, with guide explaining site history.

-Recognized as one of the New Seven Wonders of the World and a UNESCO World Heritage site, Chichén Itzá is a monumental Mayan city dating back over a thousand years.
-Your guide will share the city’s historical and cultural significance as you explore its most iconic structures.
+Discover Chichén Itzá, recognized as one of the New Seven Wonders of the World and a UNESCO World Heritage site.
+This ancient Mayan city boasts over a thousand years of history and culture.
+As you navigate its iconic structures with your guide’s insights.

-• Chichén Itzá: Tour this UNESCO-listed site, a gem of the Mayan civilization, and one of the New Seven Wonders of the World.
-You’ll come across key landmarks like the El Castillo, the Great Ball Court, and the Temple of the Warriors.
+• Chichén Itzá: Experience this UNESCO-listed marvel, one of the New Seven Wonders of the World, showcasing major landmarks such as El Castillo, the Great Ball Court, and the Temple of the Warriors.

-• Valladolid: Stroll through this colonial town, known for its cobblestone streets and colorful architecture, offering a glimpse into Yucatán’s vibrant heritage.
+• Valladolid: Wander through this colonial town with its charming cobblestone streets and vibrant architecture, capturing the essence of Yucatán's rich heritage.

-• Round-trip transfers: Seamless transfers from a shared meeting point in Cancún ensure a hassle-free experience, so you won’t have to worry about using public transportation.
+• Round-trip transfers from a shared meeting point in Cancún: Enjoy hassle-free transportation without needing to navigate public transit.

 Chichen Itza pyramid with tourists exploring the site in Mexico.